madminer-tool/madminer-tutorial/content/preliminaries.md

 will want to copy the text after the token (in your terminal, this is just an example).
 In this case you would copy the `123copywhatyouseeherexyz`

 Now you should be able to connect to the Jupyter notebook server inside the container using your normal browser.
 Click this link (open in a new tab): [localhost:8888](localhost:8888).
+(If you are using Docker Toolbox on windows, see section below.)
 You should see a Jupyter terminal and it will ask for a login token.
 Paste the token (in this example, `123copywhatyouseeherexyz`) and login.

 Now you should be all set and see something like this.